icebreakerone/open-energy-technical-docs/main/_sources/ops_guidelines/introduction.rst.txt

 separate categories of Shared data.

 Due to the sheer diversity of data types in the energy sector, as opposed to the Open Banking model where the data types are more restricted, Open Energy has to limit focus for Phase 3 development.
-At present, the OEGS can facilitate the sharing of non-personal Shared data classes only.
-This means that currently, sharing of non-aggregated personal data (including datasets using forms of anonymisation other than aggregation conforming to ICO/ONS best practice) is not permitted in the Open Energy ecosystem.
-Functionality to share personal data (class OE-SP), and data that has been anonymised using techniques other than aggregation, may be extensible in future subject to further consultation.
+At present, the |OEGS|
+can facilitate the sharing of non-personal Shared data classes only.
+This means that currently, sharing of non-aggregated personal data (including datasets using forms of anonymisation other than aggregation conforming to |ICO|/ONS best practice) is not permitted in the Open Energy ecosystem.
+Functionality to share personal data (class |OE-SP|), and data that has been anonymised using techniques other than aggregation, may be extensible in future subject to further consultation.

 The metadata and sensitivity class of Shared datasets are listed in Open Energy Search and are visible to any user.